Gianforte School of Computing

 M.S.
 Degree Programs

 A Bachelor's degree in Computer Science or a closely related field is recommended.
-Students with non-computer science degrees at the Bachelor's level or above are also encouraged to apply; such students will generally be required to take appropriate courses while enrolled at MSU to make up computer science and related subject matter deficiencies prior to full acceptance into the Master's program.
-Factors that the department uses in its admissions process include GPA, TOEFL scores (for non-native English speakers), three reference letters, and previous coursework.
+In the case where the degree is from a closely related field, an admitted student might be required to take additional provisional courses to gain any missing critical computer science knowledge.
+Factors that the department uses in its admissions process include GPA, TOEFL scores (for non-native English speakers), reference letters, and previous coursework.
 For more information, please refer to https://www.cs.montana.edu/masters/

 Details about applying can be found at www.montana.edu/gradschool/admissions/apply.html.